Quickstart

 Prerequisites

-- Server: Any Linux server with Docker installed
+- Server: Any modern Linux server

 - Local: Docker for building your app